jaausi/tuntiKirjausProject/README.md

 #   5) gives alias to be saved in .bash_aliases file for easy use of application.
 make install
 ```

+Makefile contains also other useful scripts e.g. for building the mac installation package and package with jre.

 ## How to Use the Application